pessoa-poli/golang-study/Readme.md

 https://vimeo.com/49718712

 Concurrency is a Model For Software Construction - Rob Pike
 Concurrency is the composition of independently executing computations.
 Concurrency is about dealing with a lot of things at once, and parallelism is about doing a lot of things at once.
-Concurrency is a way of structuring things so that mayber with parallelism you could do a better job, but parallelism is not the goal of concurrency.
+Concurrency is a way of structuring things so that maybe with parallelism you could do a better job, but parallelism is not the goal of concurrency.
 Concurrency's goal is a good structure.
-### Go enables concurrent designs by haveing 4 essential:
+### Go enables concurrent designs by haveing 4 essential features:
-features: Goroutines, Channels, the Select structure and Closures.
+Goroutines, Channels, the Select structure and Closures.
-A goroutine is a lightweight thread of execution.
+- A goroutine is a lightweight thread of execution.
+- A Channel is a [first class citzen](https://www.google.com/search?client=firefox-b-d&q=language+first+class+citzen) in the Go language, that allows communication between processes
+- The select structure support channels to pipe actions on demmand depending on which channel sent data to the orchestrating area of the code
+- Closures: By allowing a function variable to reference values outside the function scope, concurrent design is created.

 # Read Communicating Sequential Processes
 PDF Included in this repository.